massiveinteractive/cordova-plugin-inappbrowser/README.md

     - __presentationstyle__:  Set to `pagesheet`, `formsheet` or `fullscreen` to set the [presentation style](http://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instp/UIViewController/modalPresentationStyle) (defaults to `fullscreen`).
     - __transitionstyle__: Set to `fliphorizontal`, `crossdissolve` or `coververtical` to set the [transition style](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instp/UIViewController/modalTransitionStyle) (defaults to `coververtical`).
     - __toolbarposition__: Set to `top` or `bottom` (default is `bottom`).
 Causes the toolbar to be at the top or bottom of the window.
-    - __hideallbuttons__: Set to 'YES' or 'No' (set to No by default).
+    - __hideallbuttons__: Set to 'yes' or 'no' (set to No by default).
 This will remove all buttons from the view (this only effects native buttons)

     Windows only: